Aylur/gnome-extensions/README.md

 # Gnofi

-An extensible launcher, picker, search and command palette for Gnome.
+An extensible launcher, picker, search and command palette for Gnome

-> [!IMPORTANT]
->
-> Currently only Gnome 48 is supported.
-See [#5](https://github.com/Aylur/gnofi-gnome-extension/issues/5)
+Supports Gnome 46 and upwards.

 > [!NOTE]
 >